 After hot coffee spilled on his lap left him with second degree burns, Legacy CEO Khaled Kteily decided it was time to preserve his sperm.
 It was, he says, “the most awkward, clinical, dehumanizing, weird experience of [his] life.”

-In an interview with Hone Health CEO Saad Alam, Kteily described his experience, which mirrors the sperm freezing process most men have if they go to a clinic.
+On the Hone In podcast with CEO Saad Alam, Kteily described his experience, which mirrors the sperm freezing process most men have if they go to a clinic.
 He made an appointment, had 10 minutes alone to masturbate into a cup, and, for his trouble, was presented with a results paper a few weeks later that “looked like I was faxed a bunch of numbers.”

 “It was something so important, yet so awkward, and that really set me down the path of starting Legacy.”